codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

   delete  Delete a task
 ```

-It's a very simplistic application and everything is saved to a json file.
+It's a very simplistic application and everything is saved to a JSON file.
 Recently I thought that having everything synced between my personal and work laptops would be a great idea.

 Using a relational database for that would be very annoying.
 I don't want to deal with a schema right now and I don't want to be stuck with my past decisions.
 Since the application is already saving a JSON file, DynamoDB is a good option (and if I chose an RDBMS, I could not write about DynamoDB).